mamunm/BayesianFramework/README.md

 ### LinZoo

-Now, we show a simple demonstration of the `bayesframe.linzoo.LinZoo` function:
+Now, a simple demonstration of the `bayesframe.LinZoo` function:

 ```python
 #import module